-Blake Lively Fights Trump On Instagram As Ryan Reynolds Kisses Andrew Garfield
+Blake Lively Fights Trump On Instagram, Ryan Reynolds Kisses Andrew Garfield

-As a mother of two baby girls, Blake Lively finds it impossible to fall under Trump politics.
-While the 29-year-old actress usually fills her Instagram with photos from her professional and personal life, this time, she used her account to show the reasons why she marched against Donald Trump and for her baby daughters.
+As a mother of two baby girls, Blake Lively finds it impossible to support Trump’s politics.
+While the 29-year-old actress usually fills her Instagram with photos from her professional and personal life, this time she used her account to show the reasons why she marched against Donald Trump and for her baby daughters.

-Check out Blake Lively checking in at a local Women’s March protests.
+Check out Blake Lively checking in at a local Women’s March protest.

 I marched for my daughters, for my friends, for strangers, for myself, for Phoebe here in this picture who I met as she motivated everyone she came across.
 My march wasn't driven by hate.
 It was rooted in a very simple fact– we are all equal.
 I believe everyone can agree on that.
 Thank you to everyone who marched all over the world.
 I felt so hopeful and deeply grateful. #whyimarch